phone: (310) 206-7332

 3. Biocontrol of Invasive Species

 A quite different aspect of the connection between social behavior and foraging success underlies my work with Argentine ants, Linepithema humile.
 Argentine ants are a widely introduced pest species that often causes considerable economic and ecological damage.
 In the Los Angeles area the Argentine ant has practically eliminated all the native ant species.
 The key to its competitive success is a social structure known as unicoloniality where individual Argentine colonies are not aggressive to each other.
 Thus Argentine ants truly appear to behave as a superorganism that is immune to the forces of kin selection for nepotism.
 However, research in my lab found that aggression exists between non-neighboring nests.
 The results suggest that colony-level identity in the Argentine ant come from environmental cues due to living in different substrates or feeding on different food items (i.e., previously aggressive colonies loss their aggression towards each other if maintained in the lab on identical diets).
 Since then, we have mapped the infestation patterns of Argentine ants on the UCLA campus in relation to landscaping patterns.
 Our work shows that infestations appear to follow from water-searching behavior.
-Two papers are in submission on this topic.
+Two papers have been published on this topic (see Psyche 2012 and J. Appl.
+Entomol.
+2012).
+The general question of how Argentine ants search their environment continues to be of interest.

 4. Genetic Diversity

 With Karen Kapheim, I have developed a new model (published in 2 papers in J. Evol.
-Biol.) for how genetic diversity is maintained in populations through across-genome epistasis and multilevel selection.
-We have applied the ideas of social heterosis to the evolution of HIV and how the virus progresses within patients from an asymptomatic state to AIDS.
+Biol.
+In 2007 and 2008) for how genetic diversity is maintained in populations through across-genome epistasis and multilevel selection.
+We have applied the ideas of social heterosis to the evolution of HIV and how the virus progresses within patients from an asymptomatic state to AIDS (the 2012 paper in the J. Evol.
+Medicine).
+We also extended the idea of social heterosis to cultural evolution (see the 2014 BBS commentary).
 This is a very exciting new dimension to my overall research program.
 The concepts and models we are developing have implications to understanding a wide range of infectious diseases and for the evolution of social behavior through genetically diverse groups rather than groups of closely-related kin.
+I currently have a paper in review at The American Naturalist that attempts to reconcile how kin nepotism and the benefits of genetic diversity can both be incorporated in the simple framework of Hamilton?s Rule for cooperation (rb ? c > 0).

 5. General Issues about Sociality